Subscribe to the Moving to Portland Newsletter

 Parks in Sellwood-Moreland

 • The 16-acre Sellwood Park is located on the west side of the neighborhood and includes a baseball field, basketball court, picnic area, disabled access restroom, football field, horseshoe pit, walking paths, playground, soccer field, softball field, and tennis court.
+On the west edge of the park, there is a magnificent stand of 75 plus Douglas Fir trees that provide shade for summer gatherings.
+The north end of the park has a variety of trees to include an Oregon White Oak, River Birch, (heritage tree), Sweet Gum, and Black Tupelo (heritage tree).

-• The 141-acre Oaks Bottom Wildlife Refuge is a birdwatcher's paradise.
+• The 141-acre Oaks Bottom Wildlife Refuge is a birdwatcher’s paradise.
 Hawks, quail, pintails, mallards, coots, woodpeckers, kestrels, and widgeons are just the start of the list of birds that one might encounter in Oaks Bottom.
-The star of the show, though, is the Great blue heron, the official bird of the City of Portland.
+The star of the show, though, is the Great Blue Heron, the official bird of the City of Portland.

-Westmoreland Park Casting Pond was "hand-dug" by residents during the depression as part of federal job-making efforts, the concrete pond is consider to be one of only 2-3 man-made casting ponds in the U.S.A.
+Westmoreland Park Casting Pond was “hand-dug” by residents during the depression as part of federal job-making efforts, the concrete pond is considered to be one of only 2-3 man-made casting ponds in the U.S.A.
 It is three feet deep, about 350 feet wide and 410 feet long.
 The pond opened in 1936 with an international fly-casting tournament.
 In 1940, the federal Works Progress Administration poured a concrete bottom.

 The pond is a magnet for everything from fly casting to floating model boats.
 When it freezes over, you will even see some hockey on the ice.
 In years past, the Rose Festival has used it for milk carton races.